6 Tips for the Best Packaging Layout DesignBy: phase1

 4. Think About How a Consumer Will Use It

 For all of the visual appeal and beauty of your packaging, you need to make sure it’s functional for your customers as well.
-Take, for instance, squeezable condiment bottles for products like ketchup, mustard and mayonnaise.
+Take, for instance, food packaging, squeezable condiment bottles for products like ketchup, mustard and mayonnaise.
 Their squeezability works perfectly to spread them on hot dogs, sandwiches and hamburgers.
 This packaging puts the customer’s needs first and has become a staple of condiments.

 Whether or not you sell condiments, the principle of the squeeze bottle applies.
 Put yourself in the consumer’s shoes to understand how they will be using the product and how you can make it even easier to use for them.
 Thoughtful packaging will include the following elements.